itissid/drop_webdemo/README.md

 Drop is location and time aware: You search with a Pin and You can narrow the things happening around you Now(vs Later or already occured events) and it can(extension to demo) take Contextual cues like Weather, Distance and present search results in a more aware(almost meditative) manner.

 The REST routes of the website encapsulate the idea that we should focus on the now first.
-Everything else is later and takes you away from the now.
+Everything else is later and takes you away from the now:

-I have utilized AI (LLMs), OpenRouteService, FastAPI and K8s for building the backend as well as experimented extensively with GPT tools to help me write the code for it.
-The backend for this tech is [here](http://github.com/itissid/Drop-PoT.git)

 ## Here == Location and Now/Later == Time
 #### You always start with the *Where*: